webpro/dotfiles/README.md

 ## Customize

-To customize the dotfiles to your likings, fork it and make sure to modify the locations above to your fork.
+To customize the dotfiles to your likings, fork it and [be the king of your castle!](https://www.webpro.nl/articles/getting-started-with-dotfiles)

 ## Credits